Kodular/Documentation/docs/components/layout/lists/list-view.md

 |:----:|
 |text|

-The ListView elements specified as a string with the items separated by commas such as: Cheese,Fruit,Bacon,Radish.
-Each word before the comma will be an element in the list.
+_The ListView elements specified as a string with the items separated by commas such as: Cheese,Fruit,Bacon,Radish.
+Each word before the comma will be an element in the list._

 ### Filter Bar Hint

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('List View', 'Filter Bar Hint')]]